Thigh Lift in Cape Girardeau, MO

 What do I need to do to get ready for a thigh lift?

-To reduce bruising and the risk of hematoma, you must stop taking blood thinners and vitamin E at least one week before and after surgery.
+To reduce bruising and the risk of hematoma, you must stop taking blood thinners and vitamin E at least two weeks before and after surgery.
 If you are on prescription blood thinners, you may need to get medical clearance from your family doctor as well as get instructions on how to stop these medications.
 We also want all herbal medication and diet pills (prescription and over-the-counter) stopped at least two weeks before surgery and one week following surgery.

 At Heartland Plastic & Hand Surgery of Cape Girardeau, Missouri, we require the patient to be in overall good health before the surgery can be performed.
 If there are questions regarding your health, medical clearance from your family doctor may be required.